 Originally from Mar del Plata, Roberta Villalón was born during the last military regime in Argentina.
 With a genuine interest in the politics of social inequalities, Roberta has been committed to actively work for social justice within and across geographical borders.
 Her background in political science and international relations, together with her expertise in Latin America and Latin American immigrants, has shaped her transnational sociological perspective distinctively.

 Her book, Violence Against Latina Immigrants: Citizenship, Inequality and Community (2010, NYU Press), special issue on The Resurgence of Collective Memory, Truth and Justice Mobilizations in Latin American Perspectives, articles like “Violence against Immigrants in a Context of Crisis: A Critical Migration Feminist of Color Analysis," forthcoming in the Journal of Social Distress and the Homeless, and "Neoliberalism, Corruption and Legacies of Contention: Argentina's Social Movements, 1993-2006,” in Latin American Perspectives (2007, 34:2), and book chapters such as "Latina Battered Immigrants, Citizenship, and Inequalities: Reflections on Activist Research" in Taking Risks: Feminist Activist Research in the Americas edited by Julie Shayne (2013, SUNY), and “Framing Extreme Violence: Collective Memory-Making of Argentina’s Dirty War” in Inequality and the Politics of Representation: A Global Landscape edited by Celine Pascale (2012, Pine Forge/Sage), all illustrate her global feminist politics.

-An Associate Professor at the Sociology and Anthropology Department of St. John's University, New York City, Roberta is also affiliated with the Committee in Latin American and Caribbean Studies (CLACS), the Women's and Gender Studies Program, and the Global Development and Social Justice program at the university.
-She is an active member of Sociologists for Women in Society (SWS), as Co-Chair of the Committee on Academic Justice; the International Sociological Association (ISA), as a member of the Research Committees on Language and Culture, and Women in Society (of which she has been elected as a representative of the United States); the American Sociological Association (ASA), as member of the Gender and Sexualities and the Racial and Ethnic Minorities sections; and the Latin American Studies Association (LASA), as a member of the Human Rights, Gender Studies and Latino Studies sections.
+An Associate Professor and Chairperson of the Sociology and Anthropology Department at St. John's University, New York City, Roberta is also affiliated with the Committee in Latin American and Caribbean Studies (CLACS), the Women's and Gender Studies Program, and the Global Development and Social Justice program at the university.
+She is an active member of Sociologists for Women in Society (SWS), as Co-Chair of the Committee on Academic Justice; the International Sociological Association (ISA), as a member of the Research Committees on Language and Culture, and Women in Society (of which she has been elected as a representative of the United States); the American Sociological Association (ASA), as member of the Gender and Sexualities and the Racial and Ethnic Minorities sections; and the Latin American Studies Association (LASA), as Co-Chair of the Gender and Feminist Studies Section and member of the Human Rights, and Latino Studies sections.